Pylons/pyramid/docs/glossary.rst

      current request, the next route (in definition order) is attempted.

+   routes mapper
+     An object which compares path information from a request to an ordered set of route patterns.
+See :ref:`urldispatch_chapter`.

    predicate
      A test which returns ``True`` or ``False``.
 Two different types of predicates exist in :mod:`repoze.bfg`: a :term:`view predicate`